Akuli/jou/doc/lists.md

 Unfortunately, the error message says nothing about `List`, because the `List` class uses a lot of [`@inline`](inline.md).
-You can also see that the list allocated 512 bytes even though 400 bytes would be enough for 100 ints.
-Each int is 4 bytes.
+You can also see that the list allocated 512 bytes even though 400 bytes would be enough for 100 ints (each `int` is 4 bytes).

 See [the UB documentation](ub.md#crashing-and-valgrind) for more about `jou --valgrind`.